 If the patient is young and the bone is still growing a conservative treatment approach of complete rest will be suggested.
 All activities will have to be stopped and may require a period of non-weight bearing of several weeks.
 The treatment period could be as long as 12 – 18 months and will require follow-up X-Rays, bone scan or MRI to evaluate the progress and healing process.

 If no progress is made or the healing is slow, surgery may eventually be required.
 In cases where fragments of cartilage are loose in the joint, surgery is necessary to either reattach the fragments or remove them to limit the irritation they can cause.
 The extent of the damage will decide the type of surgery, arthroscopic or open.

 Rehabilitation and Recovery

 Post-surgery rehabilitation will involve a period of non-weight bearing and require an extensive period of physical therapy to regain range of motion, strength, flexibility and coordination.
-The goal of rehabilitation will ensure proper and progressive weight bearing and to control pain.
-Ideally the goal is for patients to resume their previous lifestyle.
-Continued supervision and check ups with your doctor and therapist will be required to evaluate the effectiveness of the treatment an the evolution of the cartilage for degenerative arthritis.
+The goal of rehabilitation will ensure proper and progressive weight-bearing and to control pain.
+Ideally, the goal is for patients to resume their previous lifestyle.
+Continued supervision and check-ups with your doctor and therapist will be required to evaluate the effectiveness of the treatment and the evolution of the cartilage for degenerative arthritis.